 Caffeine.
 Ah yes, the evil cup of coffee!
 Caffeine is one of the world’s most popular drugs.
 It’s a relatively powerful, long-acting stimulant.
 In fact, if caffeine were discovered today, my guess is that it probably would be available by prescription only.
 A cup of coffee can disrupt sleep for a few hours afterward because the half-life (the time it takes for half of the ingested caffeine to be metabolized) is thought to be around 3-4 hours in most adults.
 Even while you’re actually sleeping, if you have enough caffeine in your system, it can make your sleep a bit less deep, more shallow and fragmented, less restorative.
 And caffeine is in more than coffee: chocolate, teas, sodas, energy drinks, even certain medications contain caffeine.
 Often it’s the other unhealthy stuff in caffeinated products (e.g., processed surgars, triglycerides, etc) that are really bad for you.

 If you’re feeling a little sluggish in the late afternoon, try a glass of cold water, a brisk walk outside or even a short rest/nap (more on that later) instead of more caffeine.
 If you are someone who consumes caffeine all day, maybe don’t stop cold-turkey!
 I usually suggest dropping the last one first, wait a day, then drop the next last one, and so on until the last caffeine is consumed maybe with lunch depending on how it affects you.
-For most healthy adults, caffeine is nothing to fear.
+For most healthy adults, if your doctor has not told you to completely avoid caffeine, some caffeine is nothing to fear.
 Common sense.